Charcoal Fire

 Canvas: 30” x 30”

-As I listen to the music being sung on Easter morning, I hear the lyrics, “I will rise from the ashes of defeat,” [Resurrecting, by Elevation Worship] and I think of Jesus bursting out triumphantly—gleaming like a hot coal—arm in arm with his disciples.
-Then, just as I start to paint the figures, Doug approaches me and tells me the theme is literally about charcoal fire.
-I think to myself, ‘OK, image confirmed—I’ll just make sure one of the figures is Peter.’
-Doug says the word ‘charcoal fire’ is used only two times in the New Testament—first, on the night Jesus is arrested, Peter warms himself by a ‘charcoal fire’ as he denies being Jesus’ disciple for the third time; second, after Jesus has been resurrected he makes a ‘charcoal fire’ to cook some fish and bread for his disciples.
-As Jesus is cooking he asks Peter three times, ‘Do you love me?’—once for each denial.
-Jesus intentionally uses the ‘charcoal fire’ to symbolize the redemption of Peter’s greatest failure (and my own greatest failure.)
-My friend, Laura, would later say, ‘It looks like a phoenix,’ which I did not intend, but I also see—Jesus’ feet merge with the charcoal fire to form the tail.
-So Peter, Jesus, and Mary Magdalene all tuck their feet up under them like birds and take flight.
-Though difficult to fully comprehend, on Easter morning 2000 years ago, all of humanity—ignited in Jesus Christ—soared to victory over death!
+As I listen to the music being sung on Easter morning, I hear the lyrics, “I will rise from the ashes of defeat,” [Resurrecting, by Elevation Worship] and I think of Jesus bursting triumphantly out of the tomb—glowing like a hot coal—arm in arm with his glowing disciples.
+Then, just as I start to paint the figures, Doug approaches me and tells me the theme is literally about charcoal fire and Peter’s transformation.
+I think to myself, ‘OK, image confirmed—I only need to include Peter.’
+Doug says the word ‘charcoal fire’ is used only two times in the New Testament—first, Peter warms himself by a ‘charcoal fire’ as he denies being Jesus’ disciple for the third time during the night Jesus is arrested; second, after Jesus has been resurrected he makes a ‘charcoal fire’ to cook some fish and bread for his disciples.
+As Jesus is cooking he asks Peter three times, ‘Do you love me?’—once for each denial—and Peter answers ‘Yes’ each time.
+Then, Jesus says, ‘Feed my sheep.’
+So, Jesus’ Fiery Love consumes Peter’s worst ‘No,’ and inspires Peter’s greatest ‘Yes.’
+My friend, Laura, would later say, ‘It looks like a phoenix,’ which I did not intend, but I see it too—Jesus’ feet merge with the charcoal fire to form the tail—Peter, Jesus, and Mary Magdalene all tuck up their feet underneath and take flight.
+Though difficult to fully comprehend, on Easter morning 2000 years ago, all of humanity—aflame in Christ—soared to victory over death!
+And, he’s always cooking food for us on his ‘charcoal fire’ as he passionately awaits our ‘Yes.’